Technician SupervisorLesley Kroon

 "Growing up, I've had pets as long as I can remember-though they were a bit untraditional (white ducks and mallards).
 From there I have had rabbits, birds fish, a turtle , dogs, and cats as memebers of my family.
 I enjoy working with animals and like being a part of ensuring others' family members are healthy.
 I find it rewarding to interact with owners and their pets."

 Jessica joined our team in February 2012.
-She has worked as a technician for 3 years.
+She has worked as a technician for 5 years.
 Jessica loves animals and finds that being a technician is very rewarding.
-She has three pets of her own.
-2 cats Oreo and Pickles, and 1 spoiled dog Emma.
+She has 5 pets of her own.
+1 spoiled dog - Emma; 2 cats - Pickles & Oreo; a bunny - Dixie; and a Bearded Dragon - Spike.
 When Jessica is not working she spends her time with her 2 wonderful children.
 She enjoys walking and going to truck & tractor pulls and mud bogs.

 "When I was a little girl I lived on a farm so we were always getting stray animals.